2122-5ahif-nvs/02-microproject-MoritzEichhorn/README.md

 ## Tests

 I created tests for all entities, repositories and endpoints.
-Regarding testing in karate I tested one endpoint in this project (InvoiceResourceTest) and I tested our SYP project "beeyond".
+Regarding testing in karate I tested one endpoint in this project (InvoiceResourceTest).

 ## Running the application